 Drew Barrymore

-Barrymore achieved fame as a child actress with her breakout role in E.T. the Extra-Terrestrial (1982), followed by starring roles in Firestarter (1984), Poison Ivy (1992), Boys on the Side (1995), Scream (1996), Ever After (1998), Never Been Kissed (1999), Charlie's Angels (2000), and its 2003 sequel.
-She starred with Adam Sandler in The Wedding Singer (1998), 50 First Dates (2004), and Blended (2014).
-She also acted in Batman Forever (1995), Donnie Darko (2001), Confessions of a Dangerous Mind (2002), Music and Lyrics (2007), He's Just Not That Into You (2009), and Going the Distance (2010).
-She also starred in her directorial debut film Whip It (2009).
+Barrymore rose to prominence as a child star with her breakout portrayal of Gertie in E.T. the Extra-Terrestrial (1982), followed by headline parts in Firestarter (1984), Poison Ivy (1992), Boys on the Side (1995), Scream (1996), Ever After (1998), Never Been Kissed (1999), Charlie's Angels (2000), and its 2003 sequel.
+She is known for her collaborations with Adam Sandler, having appeared alongside him in The Wedding Singer (1998), 50 First Dates (2004), and Blended (2014).
+Her other notable film credits include Batman Forever (1995), Donnie Darko (2001), Confessions of a Dangerous Mind (2002), Music and Lyrics (2007), He's Just Not That Into You (2009), and Going the Distance (2010).
+She also starred in her directorial debut, Whip It (2009).

 Barrymore is the founder of the production company Flower Films and has starred in several of its projects.
 She launched a range of cosmetics under the Flower banner in 2013.
 Her other business ventures include a range of wines, homeware and clothing.
-She has released four books including her memoir Little Girl Lost (1990) and her photobook Find It in Everything (2014), both of which were New York Times bestsellers.
+She has released four books, including her memoir Little Girl Lost (1990) and her photobook Find It in Everything (2014), both of which were New York Times bestsellers.

 Biography from the Wikipedia article Drew Barrymore.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.